10up/wpacceptance/README.md

 ## How It Works

 There are many acceptance tests frameworks out there.
 They all have one major flaw - everyone executing the acceptance tests must be running the exact same code on the exact same database and environment to guarantee the same results.
 Ensuring a team of developers (and a CI pipeline) are all using the same database in the same environment has been nearly impossible until now.
-WP Acceptance is unique in that it allows you to run your acceptance tests against a codebase in a defined and shareable environment.
+WP Acceptance is unique in that it allows you to run your acceptance tests against a codebase in defined and shareable environments.

 ## Install